What is digital health management?

 When we say “digital health management” (DHM), we mean the strategy that empowers members to take control of their own health, using technology as a bridge to their care teams.
 This is not about replacing human interactions with digital experiences—it’s combining them to facilitate human connections.

 True digital health management is not just a plug-and-play technology solution.
-So how can you decide which vendor is the right partner for your health plan?
+So how can you compare digital health management vendors and find the right partner for your health plan?

 How does digital health management improve member experience?